-Eight Directors were elected to the Board at the 2009 AGM.
+Eight Directors were elected to the Board at the 2010 AGM.
 The AGM also elected Erik Paulsson as Chairman of the Board.
 Sven-Åke Johansson was appointed Deputy Chairman at the constituent Board meeting.
 Fabege's Chief Financial Officer, Åsa Bergström, acts as the Board's secretary.
-In April 2009, after Valot Invest sold its stake in Fabege, Arne Berggren stepped down from the Board.
-During the remainder of 2009, the Board consisted of seven members.
+Up to the 2010 Annual General Meeting, the Board of Directors comprised seven members, since Arne Berggren, who was elected at the 2009 Annual General Meeting, stepped down from his seat in April 2009.

 Fabege's Board of Directors includes members that have skills and experience of great significance for the support, monitoring and control of the operations of a leading property company in Sweden.
-It includes members with expertise on property, the property market, funding and business development.
+The Board aims to retain members with expertise in areas such as properties, the property market, funding and business development.
 Collectively, the members of the Board have significant personal shareholdings in Fabege, directly or indirectly.
-Fabege's Board meets the requirements on independent Directors provided for in the Code and in the company's listing agreement with the Stockholm stock exchange.
+Fabege's Board meets the requirements on independent Directors provided for in the Code.